 Use cases:

-- Sharing final transcripts that shouldn't be edited
+- Sharing final transcripts not meant for editing

-- Including transcripts in reports, case files, or research papers
+- Including in reports, case files, research papers

 Pros: